Bolt Weight Calculator

 Metric (mm/kg) & Imperial (in/lb)

 Bolts are fundamental fasteners in every construction and engineering project — from building frames and bridges to machinery and pipe flanges.
 Their weight matters because bolts are bought, shipped, and structurally loaded by weight.
 A standard M16 hex bolt weighs about 0.18 kg, but that changes significantly with bolt type, diameter, length, and material.
-This calculator covers six bolt types across nine materials, with standard head dimension lookup per ISO 4014 and IS 1363, plus optional cost estimation in 11 currencies.
+This calculator covers six bolt types across ten materials (including Galvanized Steel/GI), with standard head dimension lookup per ISO 4014 and IS 1363, optional nut & washer assembly support, and cost estimation in 11 currencies.

 How to Calculate Bolt Weight